-Frequency/market practice: Caps commonly apply to indemnification obligations in the whole agreement (although breaches of seller's/target's covenants are often carved out from the cap).
+Frequency/market practice: caps commonly apply to indemnification obligations in the whole agreement (although breaches of seller's/target's covenants are often carved out from the cap).
 Other limitations on liabilities (such as baskets and mini-baskets) commonly apply only to the representations and warranties.
 Specific representations and warranties or other items in the agreement may have different cap amounts.

-Frequency/market practice: Fraud is usually excluded from the cap.
+Frequency/market practice: fraud is usually excluded from the cap.
 Certain fundamental representations and warranties (e.g., authority, capitalization, due organization and title) are also commonly excluded.
 Breaches of seller's/target company's covenants are also often carved out from the cap.
 Recently, anticorruption representations and warranties have been heavily negotiated to be excluded.

-Frequency/market practice: Baskets are fairly common.
+Frequency/market practice: baskets are fairly common.
+True deductibles are seen if the seller has a strong bargaining position.

-Frequency/market practice: typically 18-36 months
+Frequency/market practice: typically 18-36 months.